Carl S. Williams: Oberlin

 Williams played at Oberlin College in 1891 and 1892.
 The 1891 Yeomen played without a paid coach and went 2–2.
 The next year Williams was named captain.
 This team was coached by John Heisman.
 The Yeomen finished the season undefeated including a season opening victory over Ohio State.
-Williams scored the first touchdown early in the game which would become a 40–0 route of the Buckeyes.
-During that season the Yeomen also claimed a second victory over the Buckeyes and a victory over the Michigan but both schools dispute this.
+Williams scored the first touchdown early in the game which would become a 40–0 rout of the Buckeyes.
+During that season the Yeomen also claimed a second victory over the Buckeyes and a victory over Michigan but both schools dispute this.

 Penn

 On Heisman's advice, Williams transferred to his coach's former school, the University of Pennsylvania.
 He lettered three seasons at quarterback for the Red and Blue under renowned coach George Washington Woodruff.
 At the time Williams played quarterback under Woodruff, the forward pass was illegal.
-To advance the ball down the field, Woodruff coached his quarterback to "pass the ball with his foot." rules at the time were that anybody that kicked the ball or anybody behind the kicker was allowed to recover the ball and retain possession.
-Williams was able to place his kicks with great accuracy allow Penn to recover for a first down.
+To advance the ball down the field, Woodruff coached his quarterback to "pass the ball with his foot."
+Rules at the time were that anybody that kicked the ball or anybody behind the kicker was allowed to recover the ball and retain possession.
+Williams was able to place his kicks with great accuracy to allow Penn to recover for a first down.

 1893 season

-In his first year as quarterback, he helped the 1893 Quakers to a 12–3 record.
-The team started strong by winning the first 11 games, in which the defense only gave up 18 points while the offence scored 305 points.
-The season collapsed in last four games when Penn lost three out of the last four games to Harvard, Yale and Princeton.
-At the time Penn rarely beat these three schools.
-All of the games were close and in losing the game 14–6 to Yale, Penn was able to score a moral victory by scoring.
-Yale had been un-scored on for 35 straight games stretching from 1890, successively scoring 1,355 unanswered points.
+Williams began his first year at Penn backing up senior starting quarterback Louis "Bucky" Vail.
+When Vail fell ill in late October, Williams made an impressive debut in an 82–0 blowout of Lafayette.
+Two weeks later, he replaced an injured Vail in the second half against Yale, helping the Quakers score their only points in a 14–6 loss.
+The lone touchdown secured a moral victory for Penn: it ended Yale's historic run of 35 straight shutouts and 1,355 unanswered points dating back to 1890.

+With Vail out the rest of the season, Williams started the final two games, a 50–0 win over Cornell and a 26–4 loss to Harvard.
+The Quakers finished with a 12–3 record, their only losses having come against the era's dominant "Big Three" programs of Princeton, Yale, and Harvard.